87andrewh/CornerCulling/README.md

 Fast, maximally accurate, and latency resistant culling method.
 Proof of concept in C++ and UE4.
 Wallhack Penicillin.
-Calculates lines of sight from possible (due to latency) locations of players to the corners of the bounding volumes of enemies, determining if they intersect with the bounding volumes of occluding objects.
-Analytical approach to raycasts.
+Calculates lines of sight from possible (due to latency) locations of players to the corners of the bounding volumes of enemies, determining if they intersect with occluding objects.
 #### Latest Demo
 https://youtu.be/K8jm5evnPiY